 Your fans, the people who promote your offering by good old word of mouth.
 This is a really important part of your strategy and you need to get it right because people talk and they trust the opinions of others.
 You can leverage this by spending some time walking in the shoes of your customer’s and putting a system in place that rewards their loyalty and maximises positive feedback.

 Also called a brand style guide, are essentially the HOW TO communicate your brand.
-Effective guidelines will set out all of the visual details, as well as rules on tone of voice and messaging.
+Effective guidelines will set out all of the visual details, as well as rules on the tone of voice and messaging.

 Cohesion is key here.
 Whether you’re introducing a new product, expanding your services or simply wanting to attract new clients, a cohesive marketing campaign will not only do the trick but will also increase your branding.
 You want to present a marketing campaign that matches all your marketing media, so if you’re doing a direct mail marketing campaign, make sure your website also reflects and features your direct mail piece’s products or services.
 Without a fully functional marketing campaign in place, your business will suffer, culminating in wasted time, money, resources, and effort.